 But my mother was calmer and more composed than I had expected.
-She hugged me in delight and said, "You've made round trip of 500 miles all by yourself.
+She hugged me in delight and said, "You've made the 250-mile journey all by yourself.
 I've never done that, but you've played the man!"

-I told her briefly about affairs with the relatives and asked about my father.
+I told her briefly about affairs in Mangyongdae and asked about my father.
 She said in a low voice that he was well.